HE killed their children, but yesterday grieving mum Kerrie Hughes was among the mourners at the funeral of her former partner David Cass.

 Flowers will spell out Princess and Angel on the coffins that will be borne on a horse-drawn carriage.

-Speaking of her grief at the loss of her children Kerrie described how she woke up the Monday after their deaths worried that they would be late for school, only for the realisation to hit that they were gone.
+Speaking of her grief at the loss of her children Kerrie described how she woke up the Monday after their deaths worried that they would be late for school, only for the realisation to hit that

 Their funeral will take place tomorrow at Holy Cross Roman Catholic Church in Eastleigh.